Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 ![jumper positions for using internal 5V regulator and powering the SBC](/duet_boards/duet_3_mb6xd/6xd_5v_option_int_power_sbc.png =200x)
 With jumpers on the "Int 5V EN" and "5V_EXT - SBC" pins the internal 5V is enabled and the SBC is powered by the Duet's 5V.
 The Duet can supply up to 3.0A to all 5V loads including the SBC ^1^.

+> This requires the 5V_EXT- SBC jumper header to be fitted to the board as its not fitted as standard. {.is-info}

 >**^1^** Newer SBCs (e.g. RPi 4) need too much 5V power, especially with a screen, to make it sensible to supply from the Duet.
 Similarly the spare 5V power budget on the SBC may not be sufficient for the Duet.
 In addition some SBCs require >5V on the 5V rail to not give an under voltage warning. {.is-info}

 **SBC supplying 5V to the Duet 3 6XD**
 ![jumper positions for powering the Duet 5V from the SBC](/duet_boards/duet_3_mb6xd/6xd_5v_option_sbc_power.png =200x) In some, limited, cases it may be desirable to power the board from the 5V output of a SBC connected to the SBC header.
 Note that the total power of the Duet 3 6XD and  peripherals must be factored into the SBC power budget.
 Jumpers are fitted on the "5V_EXT-5V_SBC" and the "5V_EXT-5V_INT" jumpers.

+> This requires the 5V_EXT-SBC and 5V_EXT-5V_INT jumper header to be fitted to the board as its not fitted as standard. {.is-info}

 >**CAUTION** With the "5V_EXT-5V_INT" fitted the Duet 3 6XD in-built protection for the 5V_INT supply is bypassed. {.is-warning}